 Today, the Office of Management and Budget (OMB) is providing a report to Congress describing the steps we have been and are taking to implement competitive sourcing.
 A copy of the report is attached to this statement.
-I would like to summarize that report for you this morning.
+I would like to summarize that report for you this afternoon.
 I think you will find that the report provides important insight regarding our reasoned and responsible approach for ensuring the fair and effective application of this important management tool.
-I would also like to address the specific concern you raised in your letter of invitation regarding the potential impact of competitive sourcing on the federal workforce.